Last June 2-3, I finally completed my open water diver certification. This is probably one of the most amazing ventures I’ve done this 2018.

 There are several organizations that provide dive training and certification, one of which is PADI or the Professional Association of Diving Instructors.
 PADI has a great number of membership and dive centers worldwide.

 Surely, you’ll find a PADI dive center near you just like us as we chanced upon divers.ph.
-If you’re like me and my dive buddy, Marie, who prefer a Makati location, divers.ph is a great option.
+If you’re like me who prefer a Makati location, divers.ph is a great option.

 DIVERS.PH has a well organized training.
 You’ll get immediate response from them for whatever inquiries you may have and they will explain everything in detail.
 I also like the discipline imposed during our open water dives.
 They closely monitored us to properly execute the required scuba skills.
 They will let you practice as needed while guiding you each time.
 They also gave us several tips from scuba skills to gears.
 Aside from the meticulous training, one of the best things I like about DIVERS.PH is their documentation of your dives.
 You will surely love your cool photos.